Cooking or catering?

 The infrastructure-aware designer

-I’ve said it before: start buiding your own apps!
+I’ve said it before: start building your own apps!
 Once you understand the pipes behind the interface, something magical happens:

 You design better interfaces.
 Because you know what’s technically feasible, you can push the boundaries in ways that actually work.